Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ````

 ### Training with other algorithms: FastText
-Word and entity embeddings are not only trained with word2vec, but also with FastText.
+Word and entity embeddings are not only trained with Word2Vec, but also with FastText.
 There is also a [Python Gensim implementation of FastText](https://radimrehurek.com/gensim/models/fasttext.html).
 Instead of using the ``Word2Vec`` class, the ``FastText`` class is used to train a FastText model.
-The parameter are still the same:
+The parameters are still the same:
 ```markdown
 from gensim.models import FastText